Quansight-Labs/quansight-labs-site/posts/2021/05/rethinking-jupyter-documentation.md

 You can scroll around but that's about it whether in terminal or Notebooks.

-Compare it to the same documentation on the numpy website.
+Compare it to the same documentation on the NumPy website.

 <img alt="numpy.linspace on numpy.org" src="/images/2021/05/numpy-linspace-compare.png" >

-On the left is the documentation for numpy when visiting [the NumPy website](https://numpy.org).
+On the left is the documentation for NumPy when visiting [the NumPy website](https://numpy.org).
 Let's call that "rendered documentation".
-On the right what you get in Jupyter Lab or in the IPython or regular Python REPL, let's cal that "help documentation" since it is typically reached via `identifer?` or `help(identifier)`
+On the right what you get in Jupyter Lab or in the IPython or regular Python REPL, let's cal that "help documentation" since it is typically reached via `identifier?` or `help(identifier)`

 Compared to rendered documentation, the help documentation is:

  - Hard to read,
- - Has no navigation
+ - Has no navigation,
- - RST Directives have not been interpreted.
+ - RST Directives have not been interpreted,
- - No inline graph, no rendered math.
+ - No inline graphs, no rendered math.

 There is also no access to non-docstring based documentation, **no narrative**,